fast-crud/fast-crud/README.md

 </div>

 >Fast crud is currently in alpha, and the API may change
->The complete redo version of D2 crud plus based on vue3
+>The complete redo version of D2CrudPlus based on vue3

 ## Developing crud is as fast as lightning
-1、Just write the crud configuration
+1、Just write the crud options
 ```js
 const crudOptions= {
       columns: { //字段配置